Yash-Garg/KeyManager/README.md

        height="80" />
 </a>

-An application to manage SSH and GPG keys on [GitHub](https://github.com/settings/keys) written in Kotlin.
+An application to manage SSH and GPG keys on [GitHub](https://github.com/settings/keys) written in Kotlin & Jetpack Compose.

-Thanks to [FreePik](https://www.flaticon.com/free-icon/password_4370811) for the app icon.

 ## Screenshots